The True Cost of Hiring an In-House Development Team Too Early

 Case Study: Scaling Smart

 A SaaS founder we work with used an agency to build their MVP.
-After launch and early user traction, they hired one in-house generalist to iterate faster and own architecture.
+After launch and early user traction, they hired one in-house generalist to iterate faster and own the architecture.
 Today, they’ve scaled with a tight, high-performing team that owns both product and velocity.

 Case Study: Burned by Early Hiring